-4 Having a clear distinction between subjects and sets of subjects is very useful to sensibly define group pseudonyms in Section 9.
+Having a clear distinction between subjects and sets of subjects is very useful to sensibly define group pseudonyms in Section 9.

-5 The perspective describes the set of all possible observations.
+The perspective describes the set of all possible observations.
 In the following, a property holds "from an attacker's perspective" iff it holds for all possible observations of that perspective.

-6 "Attacker" is the historical name of the set of entities working against some protection goal like anonymity.
+"Attacker" is the historical name of the set of entities working against some protection goal like anonymity.
 To underline that conflicts of interests are commonplace, "adversary" is used as a synonym for "attacker" in part of the more recent literature on security.
+In this text, we stay as close to the terminology of the early papers in the field.
+Therefore, we will use the term "attacker", but without any ethical or legal connotation, i.e., what the attacker does may be highly ethical and/or completely legal.